adrianofelix019/pong-clone/README.md

 Todo:
-- [ ] Add the player and the opponent
+- [x] Add the player and the opponent
-- [ ] Make them bounce the ball back
+- [x] Make them bounce the ball back
+- [x] Make the opponent move towards the ball
 - [ ] Add score